 Once the installation is over, you should be notified by a message like this:

 And that would be it.
 On next boot, you will see the option of Elementary OS on grub screen.
 And thus you can enjoy the beautiful and elegant Elementary OS.
-I hope you found this guide to install Elementary OS Freya alongside Windows helpful.
+I hope you found this guide to install Elementary OS Loki alongside Windows helpful.
 If you have questions, suggestions or a word of thanks, feel free to drop a comment.
 Don’t forget to stay in touch on Facebook and Google Plus.
 See you again with more Elementary OS tutorials.